Next.js 15 - Setting Up next-intl + AI Pre-Translation

 i18nexus user interface for add a new string to our project

 The string key is used to reference this string in our code.
-I’ll set the key to: “header”
+I will set my key to: "home.title".
+In next-intl, we can namespace our messages by using the "." character for better organization.

-The value is what will be rendered to the end user: “Welcome back, {name}
+The value is what will be rendered to the end user: "Welcome to the Demo!"

-The details field is optional and meant for for any notes you want to write about the context of the string for the rest of your team to reference.
+The Team Notes field is optional and meant for for any notes you want to write about the the string for the rest of your team to reference.

-After saving, we can expand the row to see all of the machine translations generated by i18nexus for each of our languages:
+After saving, we can expand the row to see all of the generated AI translations for each of our languages:

 Listing all the automatic machine translations for a string